 The Batson/Gilbert Home - Designated 1998

 The Batson/Gilbert House, 513 West Walnut Street, was built by Francis M. Batson in 1894 and was later purchased by Dr. John P. Gilbert in 1912.
-Dr. Gilbert, first head of the Southern Illinois Normal University agriculture department (later known as Southern Illinois University Carbondale) was responsible for setting up a strong agriculture curriculum in the area schools through his work with the State Farmers Institute.
+Dr. Gilbert, the first head of the Southern Illinois Normal University agriculture department (later known as Southern Illinois University Carbondale), was responsible for setting up a strong agriculture curriculum in the area schools through his work with the State Farmers Institute.
 The house is an example of "country" Queen Anne architecture.

 The Winters House - Designated 1999

 The Winters House, 512 West Oak Street, was built ca. 1896.
 It was built for Jesse J. Winters, a partner with Joseph Solomon in the men's clothing business.
 During his forty years in Carbondale, Winters was active in civic affairs.
 He served as an alderman several times and interim mayor in 1914.
 The house is an example of the Queen Anne style.